Hamuko/anifunnel/README.md

 ### Multi-season shows

 By default, anifunnel does not process episodes beyond the first season of a show.
 This is intentionally done as concatenating multiple different Anilist entries into a single Plex entry will reduce the likelihood that matching will succeed.
 If you want to enable multi-season matching anyways, you can use the `--multi-season` flag.
 Doing so will cause anifunnel to ignore Plex season numbers.
+For Docker, you can use the `ANIFUNNEL_MULTI_SEASON` environment variable.

 ### Management interface